Odraxs/go-z-v-mail/README.md

 ## Project next steps

 - [ ] Search how to improve data-embedding to not use all the computer CPU, because if the computer has low spects it probably will crash.
-- [ ] Add more filter options to the search emails request.
+- [x] Add additional options to the search emails request.
 - [ ] Add to web project at least one new feature.
 - [ ] Add tests to server project.
 - [ ]  ~~Add tests to web project.~~